 Elsewhere in Great Britain, there have been some inland populations, now largely gone; but this does not appear to have been a type of occurrence in Kent, other than the discovery in 2014 by Alfred Gay of two small groups of plants on slightly damp and disturbed areas on colliery spoil at Stodmarsh NNR, about 8 km inland from the nearest coastal population at Reculver.
-The species was seen in 1982 on the centre reservation of the A2 near Dartford, but otherwise has not followed the passage of saltmarsh plants along highways affected by de-icing salt.
+The species was seen in 1982 on the centre reservation of the A2 near Dartford, but otherwise has not followed the passage of saltmarsh plants along highways affected by de-icing salt, although it has been seen in 2017 by ordinary residential roads at Whitstable/Seasalter.